mjseppal/New-Digital-Rights-MOOC/index.md

 ---
 ## What is Digirights.info?

+Digirights.info - Digital Rights for Citizens is a MOOC created by [Open Knowledge Finland](http://okf.fi) and funded by [Internet Society](https://www.internetsociety.org/) and [Eurooppatiedotus](https://eurooppatiedotus.fi/) to help citizens understand and execute new rights in daily life.

+## Who is this for?

+Digital Citizen Rights can be complicated but we're working on putting their essentials in a language anyone can understand.

+You don't have to be a lawyer to take to course but come as yourself, an average citizen interested in having more control over your online life.

+This course is for you if you're thinking about questions such as:

-How can I stop irrelevant telemarketing?
+- How can I stop irrelevant telemarketing?
-Why and how do companies use my Loyalty Card data?
+- Why and how do companies use my Loyalty Card data?
-How can I find information on how organizations use my data?
+- How can I find information on how organizations use my data?
-What benefits could I receive if I was able to receive my data?
+- What benefits could I receive if I was able to receive my data?
-What would a society look like where I would be able to transfer My Data as needed?
+- What would a society look like where I would be able to transfer My Data as needed?

-Digirights.info - Digital Rights for Citizens is a MOOC created by [http://okf.fi](Open Knowledge Finland) and [https://www.internetsociety.org/](Internet Society).

-## Who is it for?

-The average citizen.
+## When can I join in?

+The first opportunities for taking the course will be in October 2018.

 ## Outcomes for learners

-“Individuals understand and execute new rights in daily life”

 Once the course has been completed, the learner can: